flexmonster/pivot-accelerator-dll/README.md

 This repository contains a sample project that demonstrates how to reference [Flexmonster Accelerator](https://www.flexmonster.com/doc/getting-started-with-accelerator-ssas?r=github) as a DLL.

-Flexmonster Accelerator is a special server-side proxy that makes big data transfer from the server to the customer's browser incredibly fast.
+Flexmonster Accelerator is a server-side proxy that increases data loading speeds from the server to the user’s browser.
 It also greatly reduces the load on the browser memory.

 Table of contents: